eels/chic-modules/README.md

 I adore the styled pattern for composing React components, however, I also love css-modules and separating concerns.
 Life isn't all sunshine and roses though.
 Complex class compositions often result in ugly inline ternary operators for conditional class names and style modifiers.
 I wanted to create a compromise, or "best-of-both-worlds" solution, that wraps a standard css-modules implementation in a well-established API.

 There are some trade-offs with a non-css-in-js solution though.
-Since it still outputs a build-time compiled stylesheet, runtime styles are a no-no. While preprocessors — like SCSS — go a long way to bridge that gap, they don't completely alleviate the problem.
+Since it still outputs a build-time compiled stylesheet, runtime styles are a no-no*.
+While preprocessors — like SCSS — go a long way to bridge that gap, they don't completely alleviate the problem.
 But if you don't need on-the-fly styling, or you're going to use css-modules anyway, then hopefully this can be the solution for you too!

+\* Rejoice!
+This is no longer true, see the [Dynamic Styles](#dynamic-styles) section on using and implementing runtime styling.

 ## Contents